 Mizuno: In the beginning, the color of the blood was red, and the zombies were realistic.
 But then management told us, “If your game is going to be about killing, killing, killing, you can’t make it realistic.”
 Ultimately we had to make the blood a fluorescent green, while the zombies became more alien.

 I mean, I guess that brighter color for the blood might have been the correct answer, if you consider that it stands out better with all the dark screens/environments.

 Haya: As assistant planner, I had a pretty easy job this game, thanks to the clear vision we had for the concept of Splatterhouse.
 All we really needed to do was pull all the various horror and splatter elements together into a game.
 There were a lot of failed ideas though…

-Kawamoto: The voice recording for Splatterhouse… I wouldn’t say it was difficult, but it was super embarassing. (laughs) We included lots of vocal samples, but they were all done by us—it was just us going “GWAAA!!” and “GYAAA!!!” into the mics.
-It was really embarassing when people would come by.
+Kawamoto: The voice recording for Splatterhouse… I wouldn’t say it was difficult, but it was super embarrassing. (laughs) We included lots of vocal samples, but they were all done by us—it was just us going “GWAAA!!” and “GYAAA!!!” into the mics.
+It was really embarrassing when people would come by.